Popular vitamin won’t prevent a fall or fracture in older adults, health panel says. Here’s what can help

 Taking vitamin D supplements did not result in a “significantly lower risk” of fractures among middle-age and older adults in one study published in 2022 in the New England Journal of Medicine.

-Specifically, consuming 2,000 IU (international units) a day of supplemental vitamin D3 without calcium over the course of more than five years did not reduce total fractures, hip, wrist or pelvic fractures when compared with taking a daily placebo, according to the study.
-A placebo is a fake pill given to patients, so they think they are getting the real supplement.
+Specifically, consuming 2,000 IU (international units) a day of supplemental vitamin D3 without calcium over the course of more than five years did not reduce total fractures, hip, wrist or pelvic fractures compared with a daily placebo, according to the study.
+A placebo is a fake pill given to patients so they think they are getting the real supplement.

 “We found that supplementation with vitamin D versus placebo in the largest randomized control trial – including 25,871 adults enrolled from 50 states – did not reduce fracture risk, and this was in generally healthy middle-age and older adults,” said study author Dr. Meryl LeBoff, chief of the calcium and bone section in the Endocrinology, Diabetes and Hypertension Division at Brigham and Women’s Hospital in Boston and professor of medicine at Harvard Medical School, who was not involved in the new USPSTF draft recommendation.

-Each year in the United Sates, more than 1 out of 4 older adults experience a fall, which may cause broken bones, hip fractures or other injuries.
+Each year in the United Sates, more than 1 in 4 older adults experience a fall, which may cause broken bones, hip fractures or other injuries.

-When doing everyday activities, stand up slowly as getting up too quickly can cause blood pressure to drop and may cause you to lose balance.
+During everyday activities, stand up slowly, as getting up too quickly can cause blood pressure to drop and may cause you to lose balance.

 Some adults also may benefit from having their vision and hearing tested to reduce their risk of falls, or using assistive devices such as canes or walkers.

-In the winter, it’s also important to take extra caution when walking on wet or icy surfaces, and to consider staying indoors when the weather is bed.
+In the winter, it’s also important to take extra caution when walking on wet or icy surfaces or to consider staying indoors when the weather is bad.

-Additionally, remember to tell your doctor about any falls or fractures that may have occurred since your last check-up as these can alert a physician to any new medical problems or issues that may have emerged and can be treated.
+Additionally, remember to tell your doctor about any falls or fractures that may have occurred since your last check-up, as these can alert them to any new medical problems or issues.

 The-CNN-Wire